Configuring Endpoint Templates

 The no version of this command, no max-ttl, sets the default Max TTL value to 0 (Disabled), which means that no expiry time is applied to any received messages spooled to that endpoint.

-For information regarding that conditions when Max TTL value is applied, TTL & Message-VPN Bridges, and it's impact on performance, refer to Configuring Max Message TTLs
+For more information about the conditions when Max TTL value is applied, TTL & Message VPN bridges, and the impact on performance, see Configuring Max Message TTLs

 Setting Respect TTLs